 RA is often progressive and debilitating and affects nearly 2.1 million people in the United States.
 The current treatment options for RA have potentially significant shortcomings and side effects.
 At present, RA patient receives multiple drugs depending on the extent and aggressiveness of the disease.
 Most RA patients require some form of disease modifying anti-rheumatic drugs including methotrexate or TNF-α blocking agent such as Enbrel.
 Up to 30 percent of patients continue to be resistant to these approaches and even in those that respond.
 Also, a range of toxicities occurs, including gastrointestinal complications, kidney damage, opportunistic infections and increased incidence of lymphoma.
 As such, there is a need to develop safer and more effective therapeutic strategies for RA.
 In this aspect, SYK offers a target-based approach that will give a great effect on multiple functions.
 A small molecule inhibitor for SYK that has better oral bioavailability could serve as a better therapeutic alternative by reducing the cost of treatment and pain of injections.

 SKI-O-703, orally available drug, showed not only selective and highly potent activity (single nM range) but desirable drug-like properties with good safety.
 It showed great efficacy in collagen-induced arthritis (CIA) murine model, in a mouse model for systemic lupus erythematosus, and in a mouse model for immune thrombocytopenia.
-Clinical phase 1 trial completed in US and clinical phase 2 trial for RA and ITP is planned in 2018.
+Clinical phase 2 trial for RA and ITP are ongoing.

 SKI-O-703 for treatment of rheumatoid arthritis (RA)

 The CIA rats were treated with SKI-O-703, fostamatinib (R788), and tofacitinib (CP-690,550) by daily oral dosing for 21 days.
 SKI-O-703 showed greater efficacy than fostamatinib as measured by clinical score/paw volume or histopathology/histomorphometry.
 Although mechanism of SKI-O-703 (selective SYK inhibitor) is different from that of tofacitinib (pan-JAKs inhibitor), it showed comparable efficacy with tofacitinib.